buttsbd/cleaning-data-project/README.md

 This repository contains my code for the Coursera "Getting and Cleaning Data" course project.

+Data Source -

+The source of the original dataset is located here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones The data is derived from the "Human Activity Recognition Using Smartphones Data Set."

+Code Features -

+The code completes the following steps:

+1) Merges the training and test sets
+2) Extracts only the mean and standard deviation for each measurement
+3) Describes the activities with a name
+4) Labels the data set with appropriate activity names
+5) Generates a tidy data set containing averages for each variable, subject, and activity

+data.table package is required
 See below the README for the original dataset:

 ==================================================================